Brushing and Flossing a Child's Teeth

-- Your child can learn how to brush his or her own teeth at about 3 years of age and should be brushing his or her own teeth morning and night by age 4, although parents should supervise and check for proper cleaning.
+Your child can learn how to brush his or her own teeth at about 3 years of age and should be brushing his or her own teeth morning and night by age 4.
+Parents should supervise and check for proper cleaning.

 Set a good example.
 Children imitate their parents.
 If your child sees that you don't brush, don't seem to enjoy brushing, or do it too quickly, he or she might well do the same.

 eMedicineHealth Medical Reference from Healthwise